RitaRan/Weatherforecast-ShinyApp/README.md

 # Weather Forecast Shiny App

 This midterm is building a Shiny App for weather forecasting via a web API.
-Please see midterm2.Rmd for more details
+Please see midterm2.Rmd for more description and details.

 ### Midterm Rules